 Perhaps traders would conclude the European economy is really worse than advertized.
 In which case parking money outside of the EU might become fashionable.
 Also, the EU bungling of the Cyprus bank crises might be another reason for money to flee Europe.

 The EURUSD has enjoyed a small bounce after making a low of 1.2750, making it back close to the 200 day SMA around 1.2850.
 (FXE, UUP).
 We also note that there has been a sizable increase in the futures open interest over the past ten days.
 This probably means the large specs, possibly funds, are adding to their short positions.
 With tomorrow's report, followed by the Friday NFP, this pair must be closely monitored.
 Our preference is to prudently sell strength, with a target around 1.2650.

-Please login or register to comment
+Please login/signup to comment

 There are currently no comments, be the first to post one.